cositools/cosi-atmosphere/README.md

 For any help/problems with running the atmoshphere module please contact Chris Karwin at: christopher.m.karwin@nasa.gov.

 ## Purpose <br />
-Calculates atmospheric response and background for MeV gamma rays.
+Calculates atmospheric response and background.
 This library is still under initial development.

 ## Quickstart Guide <br />
 <pre>